otifsolutions/laravel-airtime/README.md

         'product_id' => 1,  // id of any product/package which is being baught by the user
-        'sender_phone_no' => '00923219988771',     // the phone number which is about to send the transaction 'number' => '00923217878776',    // transaction receiver phone number, destination phone number 'product' => 'certain-type', // the type of package/product user has baught ]);
+        'sender_phone_no' => '00923219988771',     // the phone number which is about to send the transaction 'number' => '00923217878776',    // transaction receiver phone number, destination phone number 'product' => 'some-type', // the type of package/product user has baught ]);

 $dToneObj->sendTransfer($dtoneTransactionObj);